Caterina Mete

-Caterina Mete (born 10 September 1980) is an Australian dancer, singer and choreographer, and member of children's band The Wiggles.
+Caterina Mete (born 10 September 1980) is an Australian dancer, singer, choreographer and children's entertainer who is a member of the children's band the Wiggles.

+Early career

 Mete began dancing at the age of seven, beginning with tap, jazz and ballroom dancing.
 Her early employment included cheerleading for the Melbourne Storm.

+The Wiggles

-In 2003, she became a Wiggly dancer, successfully auditioning to play Dorothy the Dinosaur for The Wiggles in a separate spin-off show.
-In this role, she caught the attention of The Wiggles and became a regular dancer for the group, performing in recordings and touring with the group to perform in live shows.
+In 2003, she became a Wiggly dancer, successfully auditioning to play Dorothy the Dinosaur for the Wiggles in a separate spin-off show.
+In this role, she caught the attention of the Wiggles and became a regular dancer for the group, performing in recordings and touring with the group to perform in live shows.
 She also performed choreography for the group, and played a key role in spotting Lachlan Gillespie who became a member of the group.

-In 2021, The Wiggles sought to increase diversity in the group by adding four additional supporting members.
-Shortly after this change Emma Watkins, one of the main group members left the group.
-This caused Tsehay Hawkins to be promoted into Watkins' role as the main yellow Wiggle, while Mete assumed Hawkins' role as a Red Wiggle.
+In 2021, the Wiggles sought to increase diversity in the group by adding four additional supporting members.
+Shortly after this change Emma Watkins, one of the main group members, left the group.
+This caused Tsehay Hawkins to be moved into Watkins' role as the Yellow Wiggle, while Mete assumed Hawkins' role as a Red Wiggle.

+Personal life

+In February 2024, Mete announced her pregnancy with twin girls conceived through IVF with a de-identified donor.
+On 25 June 2024, she gave birth to identical twin daughters Dolly and Gigi.